geegatomar/EFraS/README.md

 Spine-Leaf Architecture is a two-layer, full-mesh topology composed of a leaf layer and a spine layer, with the leaf and spine switches. </br>
 ![spine-and-leaf-architecture](https://github.com/geegatomar/Official-VNE-SDN-Major-Project/blob/master/images/spine-and-leaf-architecture.jpg?raw=true)
 </br>
-The substrate network (i.e. physical network onto which Virtual Network Requests will be mapped) in our project follows a spine-leaf architecture.
+The substrate network (i.e. physical network onto which Virtual Network Requests will be mapped) in our project follows a spine-leaf architecture, which is a common convention followed by modern day data centres.
 Although we have added an additional layer of switches, called the 'host switch layer' for each host.
-More on why we did this is in the sections below.
+This is mainly for simplifying the implementation of virtual hosts' mapping; more on why we did this is in the sections below.

 </br>